 Mint simple syrup can be made up to 2 weeks in advance and kept in the fridge.

-Feel free to mix all mojito ingredients except for club soda up to 3-4 days in advance and keep it in the fridge.
+Feel free to mix all the ingredients for this mint mojito recipe, except for the club soda and any garnishes, up to 3-4 days in advance and keep it in the fridge.

 If you have any leftovers consider freezing them into boozy popsicles or ice cubes for future adult treats.